khalil5754/khalil5754.github.io/_posts/2023-01-24-your-new-blog-post.md

 ```
 <img width="589" alt="Screenshot 2023-02-27 at 7 29 51 PM" src="https://user-images.githubusercontent.com/44441178/221720874-32f84b44-748c-417d-8387-021276fab46b.png">

 Much better.
 Next, let's frame our problem.
 We want to predict a penguin's weight given its body characteristics, its species, as well as the island it's found on.
 To do this, split our dataset into our prediction variable and our inputs.
-Note from the last blog post: variable _x_ is typically the input variable, any _y_ is the prediction variable.
+Note that variable _x_ is typically the input variable, and _y_ is the prediction variable.

 ```
 from sklearn.model_selection import train_test_split

+#Split x variable to inputs and y to prediction
 x, y = penguins.drop('body_mass_g', axis = 1), penguins[['body_mass_g']]
 ```